Do users uninstall your app within a short period?

 Today, app abandonment is a critical issue; knowing why users withdraw your app is a mystery for all the app owners.
 To design an effective re-engagement campaign, you need to know possible reasons why you abandon an app.
-So, the mystery is solved now.
 All the most common reasons why users leave apps are discussed below:

 One of the fundamental reasons behind an abandoned app is not having optimal performance.
 Several technical flaws can turn your potential engaged user into a nonuser.
 Usually, performance issues like freezes and crashes are what annoy the users.
 Imagine you are trying to find a taxi due to an emergency, and the app keeps crashing.
 It is putting off.
 For a better-performing app, you can read more on native app development.

 Like you read in this article above, taking more space on the phone is one of the reasons why people uninstall an app.
 Hence, another common reason users abandon an app after the redesign is that your app takes a lot of memory as people need apps that are significant in use but take little space on the phone.

 If your app is highly draining the users’ battery, they will likely abandon it anytime soon.
 Users are concerned about how an app is consuming their battery.